 Sec.
-10. NRS 201.540 is hereby amended to read as follows:
+10. NRS 201.540 is hereby amended to read as follows: 201.540 1.
+Except as otherwise provided in subsection [4,] 3, a person who:

-- 201.540 1.
-Except as otherwise provided in subsection [4,] 3, a person who: - (a) Is 21 years of age or older;
+(a) Is 21 years of age or older;

-- (b) Is or was employed [in a position of authority] by a public school or private school or is or was volunteering [in a position of authority] at a public or private school; and - (c) Engages in sexual conduct with a pupil who is 16, [or] 17 or 18 years of age and: - (1) Who is or was enrolled in or attending the public school or private school at which the person is or was employed or volunteering; or - (2) With whom the person has had contact in the course of performing his or her duties as an employee or volunteer, - is guilty of a category C felony and shall be punished as provided in NRS 193.130. - 2.
+(b) Is or was employed [in a position of authority] by a public school or private school or is or was volunteering [in a position of authority] at a public or private school; and

+- (c) Engages in sexual conduct with a pupil who is 16 [or 17] years of age or older, who has not received a high school diploma, a general educational development certificate or an equivalent document and: - (1) Who is or was enrolled in or attending the public school or private school at which the person is or was employed or volunteering; or - (2) With whom the person has had contact in the course of performing his or her duties as an employee or volunteer, - is guilty of a category C felony and shall be punished as provided in NRS 193.130. - 2.
 Except as otherwise provided in subsection [4,] 3, a person who: - (a) Is 21 years of age or older; - (b) Is or was employed [in a position of authority] by a public school or private school or is or was volunteering [in a position of authority] at a public or private school; and - (c) Engages in sexual conduct with a pupil who is 14 or 15 years of age and: - (1) Who is or was enrolled in or attending the public school or private school at which the person is or was employed or volunteering; or - (2) With whom the person has had contact in the course of performing his or her duties as an employee or volunteer, - is guilty of a category B felony and shall be punished by imprisonment in the state prison for a minimum term of not less than 1 year and a maximum term of not more than 6 years, and may be further punished by a fine of not more than \$5,000. - 3.
-[For the purposes of subsections 1 and 2, a person shall be deemed to be or have been employed in a position of authority by a public school or private school or deemed to be or have been volunteering in a position of authority at a public or private school if the person is or was employed or volunteering as: - (a) A teacher or instructor;
+[For the purposes of subsections 1 and 2, a person shall be deemed to be or have been employed in a position of authority by a public school or private school or deemed to be or have been volunteering in a position of authority at a public or private school if the person is or was employed or volunteering as:

-(b) An administrator;
+- (a) A teacher or instructor; - (b) An administrator;